 Recent & Upcoming Projects

-Recent concert seasons have included such highlights as the premiere of Holland’s Equality, commissioned by the Cincinnati Symphony Orchestra, using poetry by Maya Angelou, with narration by actor Regina Taylor and rapper/actor Common; several performances by Curtis on Tour of String Quartet No. 2: Forged Sanctuaries, an NEA-funded commission by the Curtis Institute of Music, written to celebrate the National Park Service centennial as well as the 50th anniversary of the NEA; and the recent release of Fresh Paint, a new recording by the Radius Ensemble, featuring Synchrony, which is a response to many of the events that have sparked the Black Lives Matter movement.
+Recent concert seasons have included such highlights as the premiere of I, Too, Sing, commissioned by the Intersection ensemble, and featuring the MET Singers; Stories from Home, commissioned by the Cincinnati Symphony Orchestra to celebrate the newly renovated Music Hall; as well as Equality, also commissioned by the Cincinnati Symphony Orchestra, using poetry by Maya Angelou, with narration by actor Regina Taylor and rapper/actor Common; several performances by Curtis on Tour of String Quartet No. 2: Forged Sanctuaries, an NEA-funded commission by the Curtis Institute of Music, written to celebrate the National Park Service centennial as well as the 50th anniversary of the NEA; and the release of Fresh Paint, a new recording by the Radius Ensemble, featuring Synchrony, which is a response to many of the events that have sparked the Black Lives Matter movement.